 For advisers with current deals whose firms face this new regulatory burden, there may be pressure to renegotiate or surrender awards.
 Advisers moving or contemplating moving, meanwhile, will face a new recruiting environment, as firms cope with the expanded fiduciary rule in different ways.
 Morgan Stanley will continue to offer commission-based retirement accounts with a narrower platform of products, for example, while Merrill Lynch has already announced that it will eliminate the commission-based option entirely.

-The attorneys at Lax & Neville LLP have extensive experience navigating compensation and regulatory issues on behalf of investment advisers.
+Our team at Lax & Neville LLP has extensive experience navigating compensation and regulatory issues on behalf of investment advisers.
 If you have an employment compensation agreement with deferred compensation or back-end bonuses based upon performance metrics, or are currently moving firms or considering moving firms, please contact us at 212-696-1999 to schedule a consultation.

 CLAIMS AGAINST CREDIT SUISSE FOR UNPAID DEFERRED COMPENSATION

 Lax & Neville LLP is representing many financial advisors against their former employer, Credit Suisse Securities (USA) LLC's ("Credit Suisse"), for unpaid deferred compensation.